Hiring a Software Development Company - 14 Dos & Don'ts

 Clearly define project requirements

-By outlining your project requirements, you provide potential partners with the information they need to understand the project's scope, its objectives, and your expectations.
-This helps companies gauge whether they can deliver on your vision and gives them the ability to provide more accurate cost and time estimates.
+By outlining your project requirements, you provide potential partners with the information they need to understand the project's scope, objectives, architecture constraints, and acceptance criteria.
+This helps companies decide whether they can deliver the product and gives them the context needed for more accurate cost, staffing, and timeline estimates.

 Requirements can fall into a few categories:

-• Non-functional requirements: Covering aspects beyond functionality, such as performance, security, scalability, and user experience.
+- Non-functional requirements: Covering performance, security, scalability, availability, accessibility, observability, and user experience.

 PRO TIP: Software Requirements Specification (SRS) is very useful when hiring software developers or vendors, as it will allow them to create more detailed software development cost breakdown.